samscreen9/SWUI/readme.txt

                       | Initial Total |   5.00 MB

-*verify data by moving profile to load lazyly
+*verify data by moving profile to load lazyly generating above result and comparing *check if profileRoute sees in console
 *add content to profileEdit and profileView